~Smile Foundation, under its health cannot wait campaign, is providing doorstep delivery of critical healthcare services across India~

-XX May 2021, New Delhi: The second wave of the COVID-19 pandemic has shaken up the entire country and seems to be even more devastating than the first.
+31st May 2021, New Delhi: The second wave of the COVID-19 pandemic has shaken the country and seems to be even more devastating than the first.
 Fighting the new, more infectious variant of the virus, frontline health workers are working round the clock even as hospitals run out of beds and oxygen supply, and thousands succumb to preventable deaths.
-India has become the second-worst affected globally, with more than 24 million cases, and more than 270,000 deaths.
+India has become the second-worst affected country, with more than 24 million cases, and more than 270,000 deaths.

-Santanu Mishra, Co-Founder, and Executive Trustee, Smile Foundation said “While the pandemic has put to test the entire healthcare infrastructure, our main motive is to support the country, help the underprivileged get timely access to healthcare, and spread awareness to tackle vaccine hesitancy in remote areas.”
+Santanu Mishra, Co-Founder, and Executive Trustee, Smile Foundation said, “The pandemic has put to test the entire healthcare infrastructure, and our main motive is to support the country, help the underprivileged get timely access to healthcare, and spread awareness to tackle vaccine hesitancy in remote areas.”

-He also added, “It is important to understand the reality and educate everyone about the virus.
-Young people are much more affected in the second wave”
+“It is important to understand the reality and educate everyone about the virus.
+Young people are much more affected in the second wave,” Mishra added.